slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'We build our computer (systems) the way we build our cities: over time, without a plan, on top of ruins.' -- Ellen Ullman*

+> *'As far as the laws of mathematics refer to reality, they are not certain, as far as they are certain, they do not refer to reality.' -- Albert Einstein*

+> *'Mathematics is not a careful march down a well-cleared highway, but a journey into a strange wilderness, where the explorers often get lost.
+Rigor should be a signal to the historian that the maps have been made, and the real explorers have gone elsewhere. '-- William S. Anglin*

 <!--
 > *'No one in the brief history of computing has ever written a piece of perfect software.
 It’s unlikely that you’ll be the first.' -- Andy Hunt*
 > *'Simplicity is a great virtue but it requires hard work to achieve it and education to appreciate it.
 And to make matters worse: complexity sells better.' -- Edsger W. Dijkstra*